The Rigveda’s 26th Sukta

 Let’s dig right in with Rv 1.26:1, which reads:

-Abiding in spiritual perception sends forth the meditative offering clothing the sap (the divine life-energy) of the Bridegroom from the Borderland vessel, the offering arena for almsgiving.
+Abiding in spiritual perception sends forth the meditative offering clothing the sap (the divine life-energy) of the Bridegroom from the Borderland’s vessel, the offering arena for almsgiving.

 Notes:

 As discussed hitherto, the Borderland is the mode of perception in-between Earthly inverted perception and Heavenly right-minded “knowing”.
 So, it’s the place deep in our minds where our perception stands upright.
-The Borderland is, therefore, the Celestial Sphere, the Middle Firmament, Shemayin, the Resting Place, and the Land of the Living, among other scriptural metaphors.
+The Borderland is, therefore, the Resting Place, the Land of the Living, the walled city, the sacred grass, and the Forest of All Beings, among other scriptural metaphors.

 Or, as Course-Jesus explains: